devoftheweb/memstore-eng/README.md

 - **In-Memory Storage**:
   - Data does not persist between server restarts.
 Speed is prioritized over persistence.
 In-memory storage allows for faster access times.

+## Production and TO-DOs

+In a production environment, this project would obviously be much more modular, abstracted, and even broken into separate projects.
+There are also many other features, capabilities that could be implemented into a high-perf data store.

+**Maintainable**

+- documentation (living, automated, & manual)
+- all functions have `docstring` with description, args, parameters, data types, returns
+- increased modularity
+- greater abstraction, separate projects

+**Reliability**

+- exception handling and error validation
+- health checks
+- status page
+- logging
+- alerts
+- incident reporting
+- auto-healing

 ## License

-This project is open source and available under the MIT License.
+This project is fully authored by [Jose Morales](https://www.linkedin.com/in/moralesdev/).
+It is open source and available under the MIT License.